Ma Chongchong

-Ma Chongchong (马冲冲; born 17 January 1991) is a professional Chinese football player who currently plays as a centre-back or left-back for Shijiazhuang Gongfu.
+Ma Chongchong (马冲冲; born 17 January 1991) is a professional Chinese football player who currently plays as a centre-back or left-back for Guizhou Guiyang Athletic.

 Club career

 Ma Chongchong started his football career playing for the various Beijing Guoan youth teams and was loaned to out to Beijing's own satellite team Beijing Guoan Talent, which played as a foreign team in Singapore's S.League in the 2010 league season.
 He went on to make his senior debut in a league game against Balestier Khalsa FC on 24 March 2010 in a 1–0 defeat.
 After establishing himself as a regular member of the team he scored his first senior goal on 29 April 2010 in a league game against Woodlands Wellington FC in a 2–1 victory.
 By the end of the season, he returned to Beijing Guoan at the start of the 2011 league season and went on to be promoted into the senior team.

 In February 2014, Ma moved to China League One club Chengdu Tiancheng on a one-year loan deal.

 In February 2015, Ma transferred to China League One club Jiangxi Liansheng.
 On 20 January 2017, Ma moved to League Two club Sichuan Longfor.
 At Sichuan, Ma would go on to establish himself as an integral member of the team and at the end of the 2018 China League Two season go on to aid the club as they went on to win the division title and promotion to the second tier.
-After three seasons with the club he transferred to newly promoted top tier club Shijiazhuang Ever Bright on 17 July 2020.
-He would make his debut on 7 August 2020 in a league game against Wuhan Zall that ended in a 2-1 defeat.
+After three seasons with the club he transferred to newly promoted top-tier club Shijiazhuang Ever Bright on 17 July 2020.
+He would make his debut on 7 August 2020 in a league game against Wuhan Zall that ended in a 2–1 defeat.